BlueBrain/NeuroM/doc/source/file_formats.rst

 .. note::
-    The following information about SWC format concern the standard representation as it has been established in the <neuromorpho.org database>.
+    The following information about SWC format concern the standard representation as it has been established in the neuromorpho.org database.
 We would like to clarify that this file format is not yet supported by NeuroM, but it will be modified to do so, in the future.